EricPug/ericpugsdungeontimetracker/README.md

 - **Day Two?**: Each sheet has 1 day of checkboxes.
 If the time elapsed rolls over midnight, then the sheet prints the time plus "Day 2".
 You could of course start a new sheet if you want.

 ## Why It Exists
 Dungeon crawling—tracking turns manually kind of sucks.
 And so often people wonder 'how long have we been down here?' or 'what time is it'.
+And I don't want to bother counting turns and doing the math.
-Plus I needed a log that kept track while things were going on.
+Plus I needed a log that kept track of what was going on... **while things were going on.**

 ## License
 MIT License.